linkmalloc/proudbisayabai.ph/_posts/2025-11-06-inahan-ug-anak-patay.md

 ---

-A mother and her child were swept away in Liloan amid heavy rains and flooding caused by Typhoon Tino.
-Their bodies were recovered on November 4.
-The child’s body was found some time after, highlighting the tragic delay, truly heartbreaking.
-Their wake is being held in Sogod.
+SOGOD, Cebu — A tragic incident occurred amid the heavy rains and flooding caused by Typhoon Tino as a mother and her young child were swept away in Liloan.
+Their bodies were recovered on November 4, with the child’s body found some time after, highlighting the heartbreaking delay.

-The victims were identified as Vivian Rose Lamarca, 30, and her 3-year-old daughter Avianna Keith Lamarca Arnado.
+The victims have been identified as Vivian Rose Lamarca, 30, originally from La Union, and her 3-year-old daughter Avianna Keith Lamarca Arnado.
+The family had recently bought a house in Liloan and transferred there earlier this year.
+Their wake is currently being held in Sogod.
+Her husband, a Cebuano, is currently in Dubai and is expected to return to the Philippines tonight to be with his family.

-Local authorities reminded the public to stay safe, avoid dangerous areas, and remain vigilant during the typhoon.
+Local authorities have reminded residents to stay safe, avoid dangerous areas, and remain vigilant during the typhoon.

+This tragic incident serves as a sobering reminder of the dangers posed by extreme weather events, and the importance of preparedness during storms